 National, European and International clinical trials are conducted according to very strict medical and legal rules and regulations, in order to minimize any serious or even fatal adverse reactions.

 Amethyst is at the forefront of medical research in Europe.
-On this page you can check the medical trials led or participated by Amethyst centers across Europe.
+On this page you can check the medical trials led or participated by Amethyst centres across Europe.

 CS001P3: Multi-center Study of the Effects of Leukocyte Interleukin